canyongbs/aidingapp/docs/features/portal-assistant-service-requests.md

 **When Available**: Immediately after type selection (if type has custom fields)

 #### Show Priority Selector
 Displays a UI widget that allows the user to select the priority level for their service request.
 Each service request type has its own set of available priorities (typically High, Medium, Low, but can vary).
-The system automatically prompts the user with a selector showing the available priority options, and the user's selection is submitted back to the backend via the metadata mechanism.
+The system automatically prompts the user with a selector showing the available priority options, and the user's selection is submitted to a dedicated backend endpoint that updates the draft and provides context to the AI via a Developer message.

 **When Available**: After title is saved